War Never Ends

 Tim O’Brien also used the metaphor of having two or more heads.
 He said he hoped most of us had more than one head, meaning we have multiple, often opposing thoughts that keep us going back and forth, allowing us to see the gray between the black and white, the nuances to contemplate.
 Two heads allow us to think and comprehend that life isn’t one way, that there is more than one answer and more than one choice.
 I loved that.
 And people that have only one head may be dangerous, fanatical and unable to see the whole picture.
 Here again, I thought of WWII and how the world looked and still looks at Germany, when all things German during this time were and still are considered Nazi and evil.
 Murderers of Jews.
 Instigators of cruelty.
 Everyone.
 One head.

 Somehow I felt vindicated when listening to Tim.
 I am trying to make people see with two heads.
 That not all Germans, especially kids like my parents, were bad.
 How could they be?
-And if we knew more about what went on — precisely why I wrote the book — we might grow more heads — to be able to see better, maybe not understand, but think about it.
+And if we knew more about what went on is precisely why I wrote the book.
+We might be able to see better, maybe not understand, but think about it.